ChrysKoum/SE1-Project-GymFuelX/README.md

 - **System Architecture:** Highlights the architectural framework of GymFuelX.
 It breaks down the system's resources and offers detailed documentation on the REST interfaces, ensuring seamless integration of various components.

 - **System Implementation with Node-RED:** This segment outlines how the system was implemented using Node-RED.
 It maps out the REST services to NodeRed flows and delves into the implementation of various user stories, ensuring the system adheres to the user's requirements.

-## Repository

-The entire codebase, along with associated files, is available at the [GymFuelX Repository](https://chryskoum.github.io/Software-Engineering-I-Project/).

 ## Author